 Quarterly Reporting - The unaudited condensed consolidated financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 These unaudited condensed consolidated financial statements reflect all adjustments that are, in the opinion of management, necessary for a fair statement of the results for the interim periods presented.
 These adjustments are of a normal recurring nature.
 The Company's results for any interim period are not necessarily indicative of results for a full year or any other interim period.
-Certain reclassifications were made to previously reported amounts in the unaudited condensed consolidated financial statements and notes thereto to make them consistent with the current period presentation.
+Certain reclassifications were made to previously reported amounts in the unaudited condensed consolidated financial statements with the current period presentation.